Japan's TonenGeneral Sekiyu says several injured in refinery fire

-TOKYO, March 1 (Reuters) - TonenGeneral Sekiyu KK’s , Japan’s second-biggest refiner, said several workers were injured when a fire broke out on Saturday at the Kawasaki oil refinery near Tokyo.
+TOKYO (Reuters) - TonenGeneral Sekiyu KK‘s, Japan’s second-biggest refiner, said several workers were injured when a fire broke out on Saturday at the Kawasaki oil refinery near Tokyo.

 The company is checking the status of oil refining operations at the plant, a company spokesman said.
 The 335,000 barrels per day Kawasaki oil refinery is TonenGeneral’s biggest production centre, he said.